danielbodnar/awesome-stars/BY-LANG.md

 - [tjjfvi/subshape](https://github.com/tjjfvi/subshape) - composable shapes for cohesive code
 - [mdbetancourt/soly](https://github.com/mdbetancourt/soly) - Powerful framework for building command-line apps with typescript.
 - [samchon/tstl](https://github.com/samchon/tstl) - TypeScript-STL (Standard Template Library, migrated from C++)
 - [xobserve/xobserve](https://github.com/xobserve/xobserve) - Observe any stack, any service and any data at anywhere,  using any UI style you prefer.
+Apache2.0 forever !
 - [kui-shell/KuiClientTemplate](https://github.com/kui-shell/KuiClientTemplate) - Use this template to make your own custom graphical terminal, via the Kui Grahpical CLI Framework
 - [solidjs/solid-playground](https://github.com/solidjs/solid-playground) - Quickly discover what the solid compiler will generate from your JSX template
 - [jeroenouw/cgx](https://github.com/jeroenouw/cgx) - 💻🔥CLI to generate the recommended documentation/files to improve contribution (Github, Gitlab, CodeCommit and Bitbucket)